nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Require `ContactName` and `Email` to be mandatory fields that must be provided, while leaving `Telegram` as an optional field
   * Pros: This caters to certain contacts who do not have a `Telegram` field, providing more flexibility for users when creating contacts.
-  * Cons: This can complicate the process of checking if 2 contacts are the same since we need to consider if the `Telegram` field of a contact is present before the comparison is performed.
+  * Cons: This implementation of contact related methods can become complicated since we need to consider if the `Telegram` field of a contact is present before any operation is performed.

 * **Alternative 2:** Require `ContactName`, `Email` and `Telegram` to be mandatory fields
   * Pros: The process of checking if 2 contacts are the same by comparing all 3 contact fields will be simpler.